Is Eating Lox Safe During Pregnancy?

 Say no to mercury

-While seafood is rich not only in proteins, but also in omega-3 acids that promote baby’s brain and eye development.
-But some kids of fish are to be avoided.
+While seafood is rich not only in proteins but also in omega-3 acids that promote baby’s brain and eye development.
+But some kinds of fish are to be avoided.
 Why?
 Because they contain high levels of mercury, and getting too much of it might damage your baby’s nervous system.